PAULA WISEMAN

 So, what situations cause your heart to break because you know God is not pleased?
 What injustices need to be made right for us to live as God’s people?
 These things, the things that move you are invitations to intercession.
 Take those opportunities, identify with those people, and meet God in humility and with compassion just like Daniel.

-Filed Under: Thursday Theology Tagged With: Daniel, Hebrews, Intercession series, Philippians
+Filed Under: Thursday in the Word Tagged With: Daniel, Hebrews, Intercession series, Philippians

 A Study in Contrasts: Hananiah, Azariah, and Mishael